alfredapp/google-drive-workflow/README.md

 The Workflow Environment Variables have defaults which will work for most.
 You only have to mess with them if you have an atypical setup.

 * `google_drive_path`: The location of Google Drive on your file system.
 Can take multiple paths separated by commas.
-* `ignore_list`: A comma-separated list of keywords to ignore.
+* `ignore_list`: A comma-separated list of case-sensitive keywords to ignore.
 If any appears in a path, it will not be saved to your cache.
+Wildcard characters are interpreted.
 * `result_limit`: How many entries to show in Alfred.

 `!gddiagnostic` inspects the current Workflow configuration.
 It is to be run when asking for help.